Before you go, do your research

 Be especially careful in overcrowded public transportation.
 When you’re stuffed like a sardine against other people, it’s easy for someone to slip their hand in your purse or touch you inappropriately.
 When possible, I try to keep my back against a wall and my bag against my chest to avoid having all sides of my body exposed to the people around me.

 In many countries, locals use informal taxi services or shared minivans or buses.
 These are cheaper, but without local knowledge and language skills, they can be risky.
-That’s why government officials are usually banned from taking these forms of transportation.
+That’s why government officials are usually not allowed to take these forms of transportation.

 Walking